• Skip to primary navigation

 A Very Simplified Look At The Advertising Agency Pitch Process

 Before I start, I have to say that the current way many clients select an agency, as in having multiple agencies pitch against each other, is too time-consuming and costly for both the client and the agencies.
 I’ve seen large pitches drag on for weeks and months.
 One would think that a savvy client should be able to look hard at the agency’s expertise, past work, case histories, culture plus a couple of conversations to make a decision.
-Of course, pricing is also a factor, especially if the pitch is partially run by the client’s procurement department.
+Of course, pricing is also a factor, especially if the client’s procurement department partially runs the pitch.
 A department focussed on costs – not necessarily an assessment of agency skill-sets.

 OK, nuff said about the inefficiency of many pitches.